 Childhood illiteracy is already a pressing concern in the global South.
-But U.N. agencies, the Gates foundation and USAID have greatly exaggerated it.
+But the World Bank, U.N. agencies, the Gates foundation and USAID have greatly exaggerated it.
 Why?

 by Sasha Alyson

 “70% of 10-year-olds in low- and middle-income countries cannot read and understand a simple text.
 As a result of the worst shock to education and learning in recorded history, learning poverty has increased by a third in low- and middle-income countries, with an estimated 70% of 10-year-olds unable to understand a simple written text….
 This rate was 57% before the pandemic, but now the learning crisis has deepened.”(1)

 And in sub-Saharan Africa, it says that even before Covid-19, 86% of these children couldn’t read.
 I’ve researched this topic a lot, I expected the number to be high – but not nearly that high.
 Something seemed off.

 I downloaded the full Global Learning Poverty report and looked up Laos, where I live.
 It said that 97.7% of 10-year-olds in Laos could not read and understand a simple text.

 Now I knew the numbers were wrong.
 Global Learning Poverty was published by six foreign aid giants: The World Bank, UNESCO, UNICEF, the British office handling aid (FCDO), USAID, and the Gates Foundation – a group which I’ll hereafter call WB+5.
 These six agencies are headed by four Americans, one British politician and one French politician.
 And I felt, with a moral certainty, that as weak as schools are here, these giants had gotten their data completely wrong.

 To draw its conclusions about literacy, WB+5 compiled results from various standardized tests.
 TIMSS and PIRLS are often used in Western countries.
 For Africa, the most common test is PASEC.